 The good news is, that’s ok.
 The future of enterprise mobility is one where all of our systems of record and line of business applications are task-service enabled, and small, task-specific apps are rapidly developed to provide users with that critical 20% of the functionality that allows them to complete their core duties from anywhere on any device.
 What we will be seeing in the near future are platforms that facilitate the rapid and often code-free development of these task-services and apps.
 Such platforms will revolutionize the way that we access and interact with our systems and provide far more flexibility to mash-up data and functionality not only from our own systems of record and line of business applications, but also from our SaaS systems like Salesforce, as well as public APIs like Google Maps.

-Imagine a task-service enabled global ecosystem, a world where data and functionality from disparate systems can be rapidly integrated, where apps on our mobile devices provide us with focused, usable and secure access to our key business data and functions.
+Imagine a task-service enabled global ecosystem, a world where data and functionality from disparate systems can be rapidly integrated, where apps on our mobile devices visit site provide us with focused, usable and secure access to our key business data and functions.
 That is the future of Enterprise Mobility.

 About Chris Sorel